 This data protection approach is helpful if an organisation is likely to have situations as follows:

 - where third party access is often required to have access to IT equipment for repairs for example, or if employees need to take equipment away from their place of work and there is the related threat of loss or theft of data, or “shoulder surfing” in public spaces.

-- Organisations will want to adopt pseudonymization as part of a management strategy to provide enhanced protection for their users or as an internal data policy minimising the risk of a data breach when sharing personal data with third party data processors or external data controllers.
+- Organisations will adopt pseudonymization associated with a management strategy to provide protection for their users or as an internal data policy decreasing the risk of a data breach when sharing data with third-party data processors or external data controllers.

 - Where personnel regularly require access to personal data.